brightspot/react-examples/automatic-persisted-queries/README.md

 - [Create a persisted query protocol class](brightspot/src/brightspot/example/automatic_persisted_queries/CustomAPQProtocol.ts): A persisted query protocol implements `AutomaticPersistedQueryProtocol`, which enables generating a persisted query extension (the hashed value of a query), and getting queries by hash.
 The protocol must provide the following methods:

-  - `getSharedSecret`: This method sets a secret (or [salt](<https://en.wikipedia.org/wiki/Salt_(cryptography)#:~:text=In%20cryptography%2C%20a%20salt%20is,to%20safeguard%20passwords%20in%20storage>)) to increase security - only clients that hash queries along with the respective salt are valid.
+  - `getSharedSecret`: This method sets a salt to increase security - only clients that hash queries along with the respective salt are valid.
 Return an empty string if a salt isn't desired.

     ```typescript
     [`getSharedSecret()`](): string {